Bholanq/MitM-Windows/README.md

-Python ARP Spoofing & MITM Automation Tool
 This repository contains a powerful penetration testing utility developed in Python for automating Man-in-the-Middle (MITM) attacks on a local network.
 The tool uses the Scapy library to perform network discovery, execute ARP spoofing, and intercept network traffic for analysis.

 Prerequisites
 For Linux